Karen M. Gil Internship Program

 This prestigious, highly-competitive program accepts 10-13 applicants per semester based on qualifications and achievement.
 Please meet our current cohort of Gil Interns and learn about their internship experiences by reading their blog posts on our Confessions of a Giller Blog.
 Interested in applying to the program?
 Learn about our requirements for eligibility and apply now!

-All applicants have been notified and the new cohort for Spring 2020 will be announced soon.
+All applicants have been notified and the new cohort for Fall 2020 will be announced soon.
 Thank you to all that applied to the Gil Internship this semester!
 We had an overwhelming amount of applications and were impressed by your qualifications.
-Please keep an eye out for the Fall 2020 cohort application deadline.
+Please keep an eye out for the Spring 2021 cohort application deadline.
 We look forward to seeing your applications then!

 Frequently Asked Questions